-Alcohol addiction withdrawal is a process that your body goes through when you stop drinking alcohol.
+Alcohol addiction withdrawal, also known as alcohol withdrawal, is a process that your body goes through when you stop drinking alcohol.
 The severity of the symptoms will depend on how long you have been abusing alcohol and how much you used to drink.

 The more severe cases may require hospitalization, but there are usually ways to treat milder cases at home.
 Withdrawal symptoms include nausea, anxiety, depression, tremors, seizures (in severe cases), fever (for alcoholics with liver damage), etc.